Redeemed Zoomer: YouTube channel

-Ackerman is also known for producing gameplay commentary videos, which feature him playing Minecraft while discussing topics like theology and history.
-He also holds weekly or semi-weekly YouTube livestreams in which he interacts with his fanbase.
+Ackerman produced content across three YouTube channels and an Instagram account before achieving viral success with Redeemed Zoomer in 2022.
+His early content was created in his dorm room, often late at night.
+Ackerman also produces gameplay commentary videos, which feature him playing Minecraft while discussing topics such as theology and church history.
+He additionally hosts weekly or semi-weekly livestreams on YouTube in which he interacts with viewers.